 This profile has three support modes and we suggest using them based on your specific 3D printed object and intended results.

 Medium mode.
 This profile is our go-to profile for a start.
 It has balanced support tip thickness and works well for experienced users as well as beginners.
 To ease the stress of support removal, we highly recommend having pliers with you all the time.

 Light mode.
 This is the profile with the thinnest tips.
 Support removal is easy, but it requires way more planning and optimized orientation that produces the lowest-possible cross-sectional area of layers.
 It is best for small objects, although we have seen people printing quite big ones as well.
 We highly recommend this profile only when you become familiar with TGM-7 and get a decent success rate already.

 Heavy mode.
 This profile has thicker support tips than other configurations.
 It is a good option for larger objects with a higher cross-sectional area.
 Thicker support tips help to preserve correct geometries and withstand forces of separation from FEP or PDMS during 3D printing.
 It is more forgiving of mistakes but also a bit more difficult to remove them.

 Recommended density for all profiles ranges from 70% to 95%.
 Do manual adjustments if needed.
 We suggest adjusting density based on your needs as sometimes the number of supports generated for some objects is too high.

 Exposures times for TGM-7 3D printing resin

 Cleaning recommendations for TGM-7 3D printing resin

 AmeraLabs TGM-7 material has a bit higher viscosity than most 3D printing resins.
 However, it should not make cleaning printed parts with isopropyl alcohol (IPA) more difficult.

 TGM-7 3D printing resin should not be left submerged in solvents for extended periods of time.
 By all means, do not leave objects submerged in IPA or any other liquid for more than 40 minutes.
 Doing so might ruin your models and affect final properties of polymer material.

-If you do not have ultrasonic cleaner of prefer to clean with ordinary IPA baths, here is our easy 4 steps cleaning procedure:
+If you prefer to clean with ordinary IPA baths, here is our easy 4 steps cleaning procedure: